 Pre-Kindergartens: These are usually located in public schools, but can also be found in private schools or day care centers.
 Pre-Kindergartens are not regulated by OCFS; instead they are supervised by the State Education Department (SED).

-Head Start & Early Head Start Programs: These federally funded programs offered to eligible families at no cost.
+Head Start & Early Head Start Programs: These federally funded programs are offered to eligible families at no cost.
 Early Head Start programs may care for children birth through three, while Head Start programs are for children age three through five.
-Both of these programs link families and children to community resources and supports.
+Both of these programs link families and children to community resources and support.
 These programs are usually licensed as Day Care Centers.
-Visit the Head Start/Early Head Start website for more information and to see your family eligiblity to apply.
+To see your family eligibility and apply CLICK HERE.